mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 I closed applications after two weeks, as I'd received 802 applications, and I knew I wouldn't be able to process all of them fast enough to give candidates timely responses.

-There were a few factors that might explain the increase.
+Why so many more applicants?
+Here are my guesses:

 ### Structured web forms are less intimidating than email

 I think the biggest factor was that this time, candidates applied through a web form, whereas last time, I told people to just email me a resume and cover letter.
 I suspect people feel more comfortable filling out a structured form, so it encourages more people to apply.

-I was curious whether the web form attracts more low-effort applications.
-Last time, 18% of candidates from We Work Remotely passed the resume screen, whereas this time it was XX%.
+The downside is that the ease of the web form seems to attract more low-effort applicants than unstructured email.
+When candidates applied via an open-ended email 18% of candidates from We Work Remotely passed the resume screen.
+With a structured form, only 6% did.

 ### More hiring channels means more candidates

-Another factor was that I posted the job to two additional channels: RemoteOK and Craigslist.
+I posted the job to two additional channels: RemoteOK and Craigslist.
 Craigslist didn't seem to add many applicants, but RemoteOK added 127.

 ### A declining economy means more job-seekers